Validation

 Define validation schemas for your requests details and response data

-Validation Schema allows you to pre-define the URL path and the shape of request and response data.
-You can easily document your API using this schema.
-This validation happens at both type-level and runtime.
+Validation schemas let you pre-define URL paths and validate the shape of request and response data.
+This validation happens at both the type-level (TypeScript) and at runtime, helping you catch errors early, ensure data integrity, and document your API structure.

-CallApi uses Standard Schema internally, allowing you to bring your own Standard Schema-compliant validator (e.g., Zod, Valibot, ArkType etc).
+CallApi uses Standard Schema internally, allowing you to bring your own Standard Schema-compliant validator like Zod, Valibot, or ArkType.

 Basic Usage